Save Komodo from single-use plastic waste and Save Money at the same time!

 Piles of trash are indeed aesthetically disturbing to tourists, but looking at deeper, the plastic waste issue is way more serious.
 Marine debris such as microplastics can contaminate fish which, if eaten by humans, could cause health problems including cancer.
 The issue of plastic has become global news over the past two years, with nations pledging to cut down on plastic and many countries and island even banning some forms of single-use plastic – as we can see in various part of Indonesia as well.
 There is increasing scientific evidence that plastic in our oceans is causing huge detrimental effects – from smothering corals to contaminating fish.
 Clean-up events are increasing in popularity as people take to social media to show their efforts, however reduction of plastic use is the number one long term solution.
 A collaborative step is definitely needed to tackle the waste problem and this is what DOCK aim to do!

 In a first-of-its-kind initiative, DOCK has started the ‘Save Money Save Komodo’ campaign.
 One of our member, Ed Statham from Wunderpus Liveaboard, initially came up with the idea; to reach out to visiting tourists, educate and encourage tourists to travel sustainably, equipped them with suitable supporting tools, and encourage more eco-friendly businesses at the same time.
 Upon their arrival at Labuan Bajo airport, visitors will be presented with the opportunity to purchase the DOCK eco-travel kit that consists of a reusable straw, bags & bottles as well as a town map with a list of water refill stations to reduce their single-use plastic consumption.
-Upon purchasing the kit, they will then be entitled to various discounts and offers from 16 DOCK Dive Centers and more than 20 DOCK supporting restaurants, cafes, spas and accommodations.
+Upon purchasing the kit, they will then be entitled to various discounts and offers from all DOCK Dive Centers and more than 20 DOCK supporting restaurants, cafes, spas and accommodations.
 The community of Labuan Bajo has really come together to support the reduction of single-use plastic waste, and it is inspiring to see!

-Want to get your own?
+So, want to get your own too?

 Contact us now for pre-order or you can get them in these shops: